schmiddr/aws-lambda-ddns-function/README.md

 We’ve open-sourced the code in this example in the [AWS Labs GitHub repo](https://github.com/awslabs/aws-lambda-ddns-function) and can’t wait to see your feedback and read your ideas about how to improve the solution.

 My colleague Sean Greathouse developed an alternative approach to creating a Dynamic DNS System using API Gateway and Lambda.
-Since it runs on endpoint it's perfect for registering machines outside of the AWS ecosystem.
-It's For additional information, see [Building a Serverless Dynamic DNS System with AWS](https://medium.com/aws-activate-startup-blog/building-a-serverless-dynamic-dns-system-with-aws-a32256f0a1d8#.2wr0oq8cy)
+Since it runs on the endpoint it's perfect for registering machines outside of the AWS ecosystem.
+For additional information, see [Building a Serverless Dynamic DNS System with AWS](https://medium.com/aws-activate-startup-blog/building-a-serverless-dynamic-dns-system-with-aws-a32256f0a1d8#.2wr0oq8cy)